AnasKhan99156/Data_Analysis/README.md

  Once the dashboard design is done we need to publish our dashboard to the **PowerBi Service**.

- # I have attached a output of my analysis below
+ # I have attached an output of my analysis below

-# Output

 ![Screenshot 2023-11-23 104940](https://github.com/AnasKhan99156/Data_Analysis/assets/130431848/fc79d11c-d4f4-4559-99d9-abafe6635ddf)

+# My work in the above output

+In the above visualization I have visualized the Profit of Super Store on various factors like **Category, Regions, Segments, etc** .

+* Note: The above dashboard has been created on **Microsoft PowerBi Tool**